 At a minimum, projects should be ready to submit:

-For teams looking to manage development risk, now is a good time to perform prospective studies to flag potential cost drivers and system constraints ahead of PJM’s formal results.
+For teams looking to manage development risk, now is a good time to perform prospective studies to flag cost drivers and system constraints ahead of PJM’s formal results.
 These early looks often uncover exposure to major network upgrades, deliverability limits, or affected system issues while there is still time to adjust project strategy.

 Proper prospecting at this point must go beyond high-level injection studies or running automated analysis software.
 Instead, it must focus on employing the right expertise that understands PJM’s multi-dimensional interconnection landscape, including: